Table of contentsForce of friction equationHow to find force of frictionStatic friction vs kinetic frictionFAQs

-Use this friction calculator to calculate the friction force between any object and the ground.
-It is based on a simple principle: the friction is proportional to the normal force acting between the object and the ground.
+Use this friction calculator to calculate the friction force between an object and the ground.
+It is based on a simple principle: friction is proportional to the normal force acting between the object and the ground.

 Force of friction equation